 Even when you remove sugars, grains have a lot of carbs, so moving towards more grain-free recipes is a good move.
-I already have some grain-free treats that we love like these No Bake “Almond Joy®” Bars, Snickerdoodle Cookie Dough Balls, and Coconut Delights, but a Grain-free Coffee Cake that’s also low carb and vegan (my son has life-threatening allergies to dairy and egg) was something I never really thought I would be able to enjoy.
+I already have some grain-free treats that we love like these No Bake "Almond Joy" Bars, Snickerdoodle Cookie Dough Balls, and Coconut Delights, but a Grain-free Coffee Cake that's also low carb and vegan (my son has life-threatening allergies to dairy and egg) was something I never really thought was possible.

 Truth is, I haven't baked much recently.
 Mostly I've been busy, but we moved this past year and getting the house ready to sell is something I hope to not have to repeat anytime soon.